polleverywhere/phantom-cluster-webfonts/README.md

 * `response`: Fired when there is a response that's been returned from a worker.
 * `timeout`: Fired when the request has timed out.
-It will automatically be re-enqueued.

 #### Properties